wigwej/MechaCar_Statistical_Analysis/README.md

 LOT 3: It does appear that the sample is not from the population.
 It has a low p-value of 0.0416, which is below 0.05

 At -2.0916, the te test has a value lower than it should.
 It is suggested that it does contain a couple of outliers.

+**Study Design: MechaCar vs Competition - Deliverable 4

+In order to carry out a comparison of MechaCar against the cmpetition, I will use the two way ANOVA test.
+The reason is that AVOVA (analysis of variance) checks th means of 2 or more groups.

+To adrees salient factos such as cost, higway fuek efficacy, horsepower mileage, safety, We will measure mean, medan, variance and standard deviation and compare them.

+The null hypothesis H0 = MechaCar performs in same way as its competition.
+There is no difference in performance between MechaCar and its comepetition.
+WE would seek to determine the p value.
+If p < 0.05, we will reject the null hypothesis.